Missouri Probation and Parole Cannabis

 - Obtain/renew your Patient ID (and any alternative-dose certification).

-- Discuss with your attorney about a modification of supervision allowing medical use.
+- Discuss with your attorney a modification of supervision allowing medical use.

 - Prepare a safe-use plan (no driving impaired, no unlawful possession, secure storage).